-A secured loan is a loan that is backed up by some sort of collateral.
+Secured loans are loans that are backed up by some sort of collateral.
 This means that if you put up your house as collateral for a secured loan and you are unable to re-pay the loan, your house will be taken from you by the loaning company.
 A secured loan is basically a way of promising to pay back a loan within a specified time while also promising that if you fail to do this, your assets may be re-possessed and used to pay off the debt instead.

 If you own a lot of property or expensive assets, you are more likely to get your loan secured.
-This is because it will be a secured loan and the lending institution will get their money back somehow.
-It is very important that when you apply for a secured loan that you will be able to re-pay it all.
-It would be very unfortunate for you to lose your valuable home to a loan that was half the value of your home and so, you should do your research and make sure you will be able to re-pay the loan within a reasonable period of time.
+This is because it will be a secured loan and the lending institution will get its money back somehow.
+It is very important that when you apply for a secured loan you will be able to repay it all.
+It would be very unfortunate for you to lose your valuable home to a loan that was half the value of your home and so, you should do your research and make sure you will be able to repay the loan within a reasonable period of time.